genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/0-introduction.md

 ## Grid Options

 The grid has a very important method called: `gridOption`.
 In this method, you define all options available in the grid.
-T
+Take a look in [this link](https://www.ag-grid.com/javascript-data-grid/grid-options/) so you get used with all available options.

 ## Default overrides